MicrosoftDocs/OfficeDocs-O365SecComp-pr.de-DE/SecurityCompliance/eu-tax-identification-number.md

 Polski Numer identyfikacji podatkowej

-numeridentyfikacjipodatkowej #
+numeridentyfikacjipodatkowej#

 ## <a name="portugal"></a>Portugal

 ### <a name="format"></a>Format

-Neun Ziffern ohne Leerzeichen oder Abgrenzungen
+Neun Ziffern ohne Leerzeichen oder Trennzeichen

 ### <a name="pattern"></a>Muster